Jordan–Qatar relations: Qatar diplomatic crisis

+Humanitarian aid

+During the COVID-19 pandemic, Qatar provided financial assistance to support COVID-19 vaccinations of Jordanians and Syrian refugees in Jordan.
+In 2020 and 2021, Qatar Fund for Development, Qatar Charity, and Qatar Red Crescent worked together with UNICEF to provide medical support, access to treatment, and safe water in the Zaatari refugee camp.

 Economic relations

 In an attempt to promote direct investment by Qatar's government, Jordan set up a trade office in Doha in 2006.
 With Qatar's investments being valued at $2 billion in early 2018, it was the third-highest foreign investor in Jordan.
 These investments were mainly centered in Jordan's real estate and financial industries.

 Trade turnover between the two countries was valued at $400 million in 2017.
 Qatar's main exports are chemicals and pharmaceutical products, while Jordan's chief exports are livestock, fruit and meat.

 The economic ties between both the countries flourished in 2018 and 2019.
 The commercial exchange volume between Qatar and Jordan grew by 18% in 2018 to 1.3 billion Qatari riyals, compared with 1.1 billion Qatari riyals in 2017.
 By the end of the first nine months of 2019, 175 new Jordanian companies had established partnerships and alliances with Qatari firms.

 On 14 March 2022, Jordan Civil Aviation Regulatory Commission and Qatar Civil Aviation Authority (CAA) signed an agreement on air services connecting Jordan companies and Qatar Airways to more global destinations.

+In 2023, Qatari investments in Jordan reached US$ 4.5 billion.